WanderSafe — LGBTQ+ Travel Safety

 Windhoek, Namibia

 Windhoek requires caution for LGBTQ+ travelers.
 Namibia's Supreme Court ruled in June 2024 that the colonial-era sodomy law (inherited from South Africa and ultimately from Roman-Dutch law) was unconstitutional, effectively decriminalizing consensual same-sex sexual activity.
 This was a landmark ruling for Southern Africa.
 However, decriminalization is not the same as protection: Namibia has no anti-discrimination protections for sexual orientation or gender identity, no recognition of same-sex relationships, and no hate crime provisions.
 Social attitudes remain largely conservative, influenced by both traditional Namibian cultural values and Christian church teachings (Namibia is predominantly Lutheran and Catholic).
 Windhoek, as the capital and largest city (population ~450,000), is more cosmopolitan than rural Namibia, and a small LGBTQ+ community exists — but visibility is low, and public displays of affection between same-sex couples will attract attention and potentially hostility.
-The legal framework is evolving following the 2024 ruling, but practical safety for LGBTQ+ travelers lags significantly behind the legal change.
+The laws is evolving following the 2024 ruling, but practical safety for LGBTQ+ travelers lags significantly behind the legal change.

 Legal Status

-Namibia's legal situation for LGBTQ+ people changed fundamentally in 2024 when the Supreme Court declared the colonial-era sodomy law unconstitutional.
+Namibia's laws for LGBTQ+ people changed fundamentally in 2024 when the Supreme Court declared the colonial-era sodomy law unconstitutional.
 Prior to this, consensual same-sex sexual activity between men was technically criminal under the common-law crime of sodomy (inherited from Roman-Dutch law via South Africa).
 The ruling removes criminal liability but does not create positive protections.
 Namibia's constitution (Article 10) guarantees equality but does not explicitly list sexual orientation or gender identity as protected grounds.
 The Labour Act 2007 prohibits employment discrimination on the basis of 'sexual orientation' — one of the few statutory mentions.
 Same-sex relationships receive no legal recognition.
 No conversion therapy ban exists.

 Emergency Contacts